 When Faith & Charity becomes Toxic

 For centuries, faith institutions have gone to countries to spread the gospel, provide societal correction and, basically, colonize the “uncivil”.
 And, it’s horribly true that people have been financially, physically and mentally assaulted by people spreading the gospel.
-The recurring atrocities of Catholic priests have damaged countless lives — and, often, without physical evidence to substantiate the claims.
-We’ve witnessed the horrible stories about how some — not all — members of the Catholic Church have harmed people — and have been for a long time.
-We know, too, that other faiths have had leaders (from bishop to choir lead to pew member) have been equally abusive towards their sheep and/or peers for years — from the megachurch to the storefront sanctuary).
+The recurring atrocities of Catholic priests, Baptists (north and south) and other faith leaders have damaged countless lives — and, often, with evidence to substantiate the claims.
+We’ve witnessed the horrible stories about how some — not all — members of the “Church” have harmed people — and have been for a long time.
+We know, too, that faiths have had leaders (from bishop to choir lead to pew member) have been equally abusive towards their sheep and/or peers for years — from the megachurch to the storefront sanctuary).
 And, unfortunately, there have been enablers, who sit silently by; they see something but won’t say something.

 The atrocious actions of Arizonan, Jimmy Taylor, a self-described Christian Missionary & U.S. military vet, is abominable.
 And, his excuse?
 Medical issues.
 Get real.
 But, think about it; he’s from Arizona, the land of infamous racist Sheriff Joe Arpaio.
 The video in this article is disgusting, but not uncommon.
 Those of power privlege routinely reign with a superiority complex, instead of a spirirt of compassion and suppport.
 It happens everywhere.
 And, without the tape, showing how ugly that man acted towards a service worker, would he have been arrested?
 Would that worker had been believed?
 Look at the myriad evidence that gets ignored.
 We know that all too often, the accuser is automatically guilty or innocent, based upon who is being accused.
 Naturally, authorities would be fearful of angering the organization & allies affiliated with Jimmy Taylor.
 This is an international incident — where will this administration stand on this abuse?
 The answer lies in how America has stood on recorded racist abuses right here.
 Remember, this is also the administration that pardoned Joe Arpaio.
 That fear of stirring trumpian and evangelical anger could stop justice for the abused from being served (the tape doesn’t matter) — and could vindicate & embolden the abuser.